20joshuaz/tcp-over-udp/DESIGN.md

 forward and sends more segments.

 If the client's timer goes off, then it sends all the segments in its window.
-I realize this is a Go-Back-N policy and not a TCP one, but it seems to work better for this project (see more details in the Design Tradeoffs section).
+I realize this is a Go-Back-N policy and not a TCP one, but it seems to work better for this project (see more details in Design Tradeoffs).

 When the client is finished sending the file, it sends a FIN.
 It keeps sending the FIN segment until it receives an ACK.
 It then waits for a FIN from the server.
 When it receives one, it sends an ACK and starts a timer.
 The client ACKs back to any additional FIN segments.
 When the timer goes off, the client terminates the program.

-#### Server Walkthrough
+### Server Walkthrough
 When the program starts, the server waits and listens for a SYN segment.
 When it gets one, it responds with a SYNACK.
 It keeps sending SYNACK segments until it receives an ACK from the client.
-These actions are implemented using the built-in socket and timer functions.
+These actions are implemented using the built-in socket, timer, and select functions.

 The server then open the output file for writing and listens for segments from the client.
 It keeps track of the next in-order sequence number.
 When it receives a segment, it checks whether the segment has this sequence number.
 If so, it writes the data to the output file.